fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_wanopt_profile.html.markdown

 * `log_traffic` - Enable/disable logging.
 Valid values: `disable`, `enable`.

+* `port` - Single port number or port number range for MAPI.
+Only packets with a destination port number that matches this port number or range are accepted by this profile.
 * `secure_tunnel` - Enable/disable securing the WAN Opt tunnel using SSL.
 Secure and non-secure tunnels use the same TCP port (7810).
 Valid values: `disable`, `enable`.

 * `status` - Enable/disable WAN Optimization.
 Valid values: `disable`, `enable`.